nedtaylor/athena/docs/joss/paper.md

 Overall, the design emphasises flexibility and research accessibility rather than maximal runtime performance, enabling the rapid development and testing of new machine learning approaches in scientific computing contexts.

-All these features are designed to be easily extended, allowing users to add new layer types, activation functions, optimisers, and other components as needed.
+All these features are designed to be easily extended, allowing users to add new layer types, activation functions, optimisers, and other components as needed, whilst maintaining compatibility with the core training and automatic differentiation infrastructure.

 The library contains a comprehensive documentation and a range of examples, which are designed to demonstrate the capabilities of the library and provide a starting point for users to implement their own models.
 The documentation is available online at https://athena-fortran.readthedocs.io, and the source code is available on GitHub at https://github.com/nedtaylor/athena.